AlexandreYembo/study-training/interview-preparation/DataStructureAndAlgorithms/1-BigO/README.md

 - We can measure in terms of efficiency what is good or bad code.

-- We can measure what is code that can scale that as the number of aeeays or inputs increases.
+- We can measure what is code that can scale that as the number of Arrays or inputs increases.

 ### Linear measure